ksulima/Age_Detection_Convolutional_NN/README.md

  Results:
 <img src="images/model_vgg16_trainable_curve.png">

 Validation accuracy reaches around 80%.
-It's worth to see, that we have a overfitting  issue again.
-Our assumption was basically correct, making all weights trainable VGG16 could learn to resolve our specific case. the hightest results among all previous models.
+Our assumption was basically correct, making all weights trainable VGG16 could learn to resolve our case and get the hightest results among all previous models.
 VGG16 architecture outperformed custom networks.
+The bad point is that we have a overfitting issue again.

 ### Summary